582Multimedia/motion-graphics/assignments-a2025.md

 ---

-# Assignment: 2.5D Photoanimation with Integrated 3D Element
+# Project 1: 2.5D Photoanimation with Integrated 3D Element

 ## Overview
 This project challenges you to transform a still photograph (or a series of photos) into a dynamic 2.5D photoanimation using parallax, depth, and camera movement in After Effects.
 To push the creative boundaries further, you are required to integrate at least one 3D object into your animated scene.
 This could be a modeled object, a 3D element created in After Effects or imported from software like Blender or Adobe Dimension.